 Several years ago, after getting a handle on a case of severe anxiety, I made myself a promise.
 That promise was to not let fear make my decisions for me.
-When an opportunity presents itself and I want to say “no”, I always ask myself if that negative is fear speaking.
-90% of the time it is.
+When an opportunity presents itself and I want to say no, I always ask myself if that negative is fear talking.

 In that case, I vowed to turn that no into a yes.
-That promise, along with the dedication to completing my bucket list, has led me to some amazing experiences all over the world: I have eaten insects in Thailand, swam with thousands of jellyfish in Palau, went on safari in Africa, rappelled into the depths of a cavern, fed a stingray, zip-lined through the Costa Rican rain forest, scaled the 463 stairs of Florence’s Duomo and even got my hair pulled by a monkey in Honduras.
+That promise, along with the dedication to completing my bucket list, has led me to some amazing experiences all over the world: I have eaten insects in Thailand, swam with thousands of jellyfish in Palau, went on safari in Africa, rappelled down a hundred foot waterfall, fed a stingray, zip-lined through the Costa Rican rain forest, scaled the 463 stairs of Florence’s Duomo and even got my hair pulled by a monkey in Honduras.
 I kind of liked that.

 I have also tried to curl like an Olympian, bathed elephants at a rescue in Chiang Rai and flew through the sky on a trapeze…unfortunately, without the greatest of ease.
 You can also see the top of my head in a Bollywood movie (don’t be jealous) and I, once, put on my big girl panties to give blood.

 This is my husband Peter (AKA: Petey Chops).

 He thinks he is just another character in my story.
 Admittedly, he is the main extra in many articles on this blog and especially in my life.
 Plus, I really, really do find it amusing to make him do weird things that he absolutely does not want to do, like eating bugs in Thailand, drinking out of a baby bottle at a themed restaurant in Tokyo or zorbing in Spain.

 We have no kids and no pets, but we do own a restaurant and have lots of employees.